sfia-andreidaniel/browser-fs/README.md

 Cli:

-* commands: chown, chmod, cp, route
+* commands: chmod, cp, route
 * autocompleter: message "Do you want to display all 372 results?"

 Administration: